 - Ali (son-in-law)

-From the point after Ali (well, actually from the point after Uthman) the reign of the Arab Empire was explicitly determined by family bloodline, with the first dynasty being established through the family of Uthman, and the second dynasty claiming its control through having a more direct blood relationship to Muhammad.
+From the point after Ali (well, actually from the point after Uthman) the reign of the Arab Empire was explicitly determined by family bloodline, with the first dynasty being established through the family of Uthman, and the second dynasty claiming its right to control through having a more direct blood relationship to Muhammad.

 But that handles the institutional authority.
 What about the authority of prophethood?
 Ayah 40 is famous for is the term “seal of the prophets,” which is the subject of some controversy.
 What does “seal” mean?unsplash-logoEinar Jónsson